 Just like Dubrovnik, Split is also a good base for day trips: you can easily visit Trogir, which is just 20 minutes away by car, take a ferry or a catamaran to Brač island, or spend a day at Krka National Park.

-Zadar is best known for its beautiful sunsets.
+Zadar is best known for its beautiful and romantic sunsets.
 Located on the Adriatic coast, the city offers stunning views of the sea and the nearby islands.

 The best way to get around Zadar is by foot, as the city is quite small.
 However, you can also rent a car from one of the local companies if you prefer.